counter

 Belts & Profile

-TPU materials are well-known in the belts and profile industry for producing premium quality products.
+TPU materials are well-known in the belts and profile industry for producing premium products.
 For example – converter belts, timing belts, etc.

 The Future of Thermoplastic Polyurethane